 If you need urgent advice or assistance, call our dentists in Erskineville now on (02) 8084 7170.

 We’ll ask you to describe what happened and how you’re feeling so we can offer the best advice to help you on the road to recovery.

-If you need to book an emergency appointment at our clinic, we may be able to accommodate you on the same day during business hours.
+If you are based in Erskineville, Alexandria, Enmore, Newtown or St Peters and need to book an emergency dentist appointment at our clinic, we may be able to accommodate you on the same day during business hours.